TortoiseWolfe/NoTouch_Dynamo/README.md

   - Right-click on "References" in the Solution Explorer
   - Click on "Add Reference"
   - Browse to the location of the required DLL files and add them:
+    - DynamoCore.dll
+    - DynamoServices.dll
+    - RevitAPI.dll
-    - Dynamo Core (DynamoCore.dll)
+    - RevitAPIUI.dll
-    - Dynamo Visual Programming (DynamoServices.dll)
-    - Revit API (RevitAPI.dll and RevitAPIUI.dll)

 ## 6. Create custom namespace and classes for your nodes (HelloWorld and RevitWall)
   - In the Solution Explorer, right-click on the project and choose "Add" > "Class"